DLaVA: Document Language and Vision Assistant for Answer Localization with Enhanced Interpretability and Trustworthiness: Introduction

-\item \textbf{Introducing Answer Localization in MLLMs:} We present a novel pipeline that augments MLLMs with the ability to localize answers within document images, which addresses a significant gap in current Document VQA methodologies and enhances model interpretability.
+\begin{enumerate} \item \textbf{Zero-shot Answer Localization in MLLMs:} We introduce a novel pipeline that augments MLLMs with the ability to localize answers within document images using a training-free, zero-shot paradigm.
+This approach significantly reduces computational complexity compared to traditional CoT or fine-tuning methods.

-\item \textbf{Innovative Pipeline Design and Model Analysis:} We propose a streamlined pipeline that combines an MLLM with a text detection module, eliminating the need for a separate text recognition component.
-This integration reduces complexity and improves cohesiveness.
+\item \textbf{Innovative Pipeline Design with a Constructed Image:} We propose a streamlined pipeline that integrates an MLLM with a text detection module, eliminating the need for a separate text recognition component.
+Our key innovation is the concept of a ``constructed image'' (see Figure 2), where text regions are organized with unique bounding box IDs to preserve spatial relationships.
+This design not only simplifies the processing pipeline but also delivers superior performance on benchmark datasets.

-\item \textbf{Comprehensive Evaluation with IOU Metrics:} We conduct an in-depth evaluation of our model's performance using both spatial and textual accuracy metrics, including IoU for the first time in the context of VQA with MLLMs.
-This dual assessment provides a more complete picture of the model's capabilities compared to prior works.
+\item \textbf{Enhanced Interpretability \& Explainability through Comprehensive Evaluation with IoU Metrics:} Our method improves model transparency by providing spatially grounded responses.
+By incorporating Intersection over Union (IoU) \cite{rezatofighi2019generalized} metrics alongside ANLS, we offer a rigorous evaluation framework that captures both textual and spatial accuracy, thereby enhancing interpretability and reliability.
+Furthermore, by annotating and pinpointing the precise locations of predicted answers, our approach reduces the risk of AI hallucinations, ensuring that the model’s outputs remain firmly grounded in the visual evidence presented in the document.

 \end{enumerate}